semgrep/semgrep-docs/docs/troubleshooting/semgrep.md

 It is possible to reproduce some parts of Semgrep CI locally to aid in debugging through the following steps:

-- First go to the [API token page](https://semgrep.dev/orgs/semgrep/settings/tokens) and create a new API token
+- First go to the [API token page](https://semgrep.dev/orgs/-/settings/tokens) and create a new API token
-- Run `semgrep login` on your machine which will ask you to paste your API key
+- Run `semgrep login` on your machine and paste your API key when prompted
-- Run `SEMGREP_REPO_NAME=<your-org-here>/<repo-name-here> semgrep --config policy` (i.e. `SEMGREP_REPO_NAME=returntocorp/semgrep semgrep --config policy` for the github repo `returntocorp/semgrep`).
-This will fetch the rules configured on any semgrep.dev policy for this repo and run it locally
+- Run `SEMGREP_REPO_NAME=<your-org-here>/<repo-name-here> semgrep --config policy` (For example, `SEMGREP_REPO_NAME=returntocorp/semgrep semgrep --config policy` would be used for the GitHub repository `returntocorp/semgrep`).
+This will fetch the rules configured on all Semgrep App policies for this repository and run a local Semgrep scan using those rules.

 ## Troubleshooting Semgrep CLI